jorgeribeiro/us-visa-scheduler/README.md

     - Failed login attempt
     - Execution stopped since interview date is nearby
     - Any failures or unexpected results sent to the developer's email
+- Use Serverless Framework to facilitate the deployment

 ## Extra notes
 ```